 Posted by Mitch on 30th June 2017

-More specifically they want to be left alone by managers who learnt how to do recruitment back in the days when the kind of training you can still buy from The REC was still relevant.
+More specifically, they want to be left alone by managers who learnt how to do recruitment back in the days when the kind of training you can buy from the REC was still relevant.

 The directors of the smaller agencies have the lure of a newer car or an extension to the house to tempt them against reinvesting in some new thinking.

 Which brings us back to the KPI thing.

 Here are some of the problems with KPIs:

 2. They measure the wrong things.
 Think call numbers and client visits.

 3. They’re generally not personalised to each recruiter.